 Referred to as the “Norman Rockwell of Rural Art,” Davis has a love for the simpler times of the past that are reflected, not only in his “new” town, but also in his paintings and sculptures.
 Of his re-created town, he said: “Red Oak II is a combination of a painting and a sculpture, and it is just made from things that someone else threw away.”

 Today, each of the buildings in Red Oak II are privately owned.
 Davis lives in the Belle Starr house, where the infamous lady outlaw grew up, as well as owning a couple of other buildings.
-The individual owners of the other buildings all maintain their own properties, which include private homes, stores, and museum type exhibits.
+The individual owners of the other buildings all maintain their own properties, which include private homes, stores, and museum-type exhibits.

-Today, this quaint “ghost town” includes a Phillips 66 station, an old schoolhouse, feed store, diner, town hall, jail, and several homes.
+Today, this quaint “ghost town” includes a Phillips 66 station, an old schoolhouse, feed store, diner, town hall, jail, several homes, and more.
 Two buildings that were important in Davis’ life are the blacksmith shop, where his great-grandfather once practiced his trade and the General Store, that was run by Lowell’s father and where he learned to sculpt and paint.
 Both buildings were moved from the original Red Oak townsite.
 Situated throughout the property are numerous Davis sculptures and old vehicles.
 Frozen in time, a walk through Red Oak II is a vivid stroll through the past.

 Directions to Red Oak II – Take MO-96 east out of Carthage about one mile.
 Turn north on Road 130 for about two miles to Kafir Road, turn right (west).
 Red Oak II is about 3/4 mile down the road on the south side.